 Read more about the University’s rankings for learning and teaching and the student experience.

 In recent years the University’s Financial Plans have incorporated well-defined capital investment in support of our Strategic Plan.
-These have included further student residences at the Edinburgh Campus, the creation of the Sir Charles Lyell Centre as a Centre for Earth and Marine Technology, the National Performance Centre for Sport (Oriam Centre) and continued investment in information systems.
+These have included further student residences at the Edinburgh Campus, the creation of the Sir Charles Lyell Centre as a Centre for Earth and Marine Technology, the National Performance Centre for Sport (Oriam Centre), the Global Research, Innovation & Discovery (GRID) centre and continued investment in information systems.

 More recently, our Financial Plan has provided for investment in the estate and information systems infrastructure of the Scottish campuses to support future growth.
 Investments are under way to support growth in student numbers through provision of high quality learning and study spaces, and in academic staff through the provision of new flexible research space.